pnp/blog/content/post/microsoft-365-developer-community-call-recording-28th-of-october.md

 -- Thank you :clapping_hands:
 **Together Mode!**
 {{< image alt="211028-together-mode.gif" src="images/blog/microsoft-365-developer-community-call-recording-28th-of-october/211028-together-mode.gif" >}}
-Are there ghosts or shadows occupying seats in this week\'s Together Mode photo?
+Are there ghosts or shadows occupying seats in this week's Together Mode photo?
 Mention during call about people \"beaming up/down\" to the theater today?
 **Demos** delivered in this session